 Payday Lenders target people who work for low to moderate wages with loans that carry a typical APR, or annual interest rate, of over 390%.
 These loans are designed with terms borrowers usually cannot meet, forcing them into high-cost, long-term debt.
 An average payday loan borrower repays $827 to borrow $339.
 At a time when working families need every penny to help meet their basic needs, Washington borrowers need access to small-dollar loans they can successfully repay.
 Loans that carry triple-digit interest rates are not those loans.

-During the 2015 Legislative Session, we are fighting HB 1922/SB 5899, two bills that would create a “new” high-cost installment loan product.
-The proposed product may have a different pay structure than payday loans, but that’s about where the difference ends.
-It carries high interest rates and ridiculous fees, traps people into a debt cycle, and allows for borrowers to be in debt for a full year.
-Moreover, it strips away the consumer protections we passed in 2009 (see below for more information on the success of that law).
-Click here to read more and take action!
+Recently, we have been fighting bills that would create a “new” high-cost installment loan products.
+The proposed products may have a different pay structure than payday loans, but that’s about where the difference ends.
+They often carry high interest rates and ridiculous fees, trapping people into a debt cycle, and allowing for borrowers to be in debt for a full year.
+Moreover, high cost installment loans seek to completely skirt the consumer protections we passed in 2009 (see below for more information on the success of that law).

 Debt settlement companies, also called debt adjusters, reach out to debt-burdened consumers with bold offers to help eliminate their debt by negotiating on their behalf.
 The debt settlement model usually requires that Washington households stop paying their creditors.
 Consequently, consumers suffer reduced credit scores, the escalation of collection actions by creditors, wage garnishments, collection lawsuits, and even bankruptcy.
 Research finds that consumers would be much better off working directly with their creditors than if they hire a debt settlement firm to negotiate for them.